A golf cart is a great way to get around, even in cold and snowy weather.

 These chargers have a trickle charge to keep the battery fully charged.

-During warmer weather, you can use this charger to easily maintain your battery without overcharging it.
+You can use this charger to easily maintain your battery during warmer weather without overcharging it.

 How to Winterize Your Electric Golf Cart